This guide covers information on how to detect and resolve audio performance issues (crackling, dropouts, high CPU) on Windows systems.

 Verify USB and Firewire Devices

-For the purpose of identifying which device or driver may introduce the audio problem you are experiencing, disconnect or remove all USB or FireWire devices attached to your computer, except for your audio interface.
+For the purpose of identifying which device or driver may introduce the audio problem you are experiencing, disconnect all USB and FireWire devices attached to your computer, except for your audio interface.
 Then test if the audio problems persist.
 If not, connect one device at a time and test again.
 If the problem re-appears after re-connecting a specific device, look for an updated driver or updated firmware for that device or contact its manufacturer.

 If you use a bus-powered USB audio device, the device may not be receiving enough power from the USB port.
 Likewise, if several devices are connected to the same internal USB root hub (for instance via a self-powered USB hub), then the total demand of these devices may be consuming the shared available power.
 After ensuring that the problem has stopped when disconnecting all additional devices, connect one device at a time to the various USB ports on your computer and test if any of the ports work better.